Share This Guide

 The base is built on the footings/piers.
 Without installing these, building a strong structure is quite hard.

-Therefore, set the four corners footings and make sure the distances go well with the lengths of your pinewood slats.
+Therefore, set the four corner footings and make sure the distances go well with the lengths of your pinewood slats.

 Once the piers are set, raise the walls on them.
 Also, set the floor right on the set of footings.